leovantoji/Data-Munging-Visualisation/README.md

   sns.violinplot(x="variety", y="points", data=df)
   ```
 - A `violinplot` cleverly replaces the box in the boxplot with a kernel density estimate for the data.
 It shows basically the same data, but is harder to misinterpret and much prettier than the utilitarian boxplot.

+### Faceting with `seaborn`
+- **Faceting** is the act of breaking data variables up across multiple subplots, and combining those subplots into a single figure.
+- The core `seaborn` utility for faceting is the `FacetGrid`.
+A `FacetGrid` is an object which stores some information on how you want to break up your data visualization.
+-